top of page

 As markets expanded within and beyond Europe, a growing middle class (not peasants, not nobles, so in the middle) also took an interest in the arts, so portraits, historical events or classical subjects become more common.
 Artists might have specialized in specific subjects, and known for their specific styles, but they all trended towards greater physical and emotional naturalism.

-Leonardo Da Vinci was a key innovator in greater physical and emotional naturalism, and the Louvre has the largest collection of Da Vincis in the world.
+Leonardo Da Vinci was a key innovator in greater physical and emotional naturalism, and because he died in France, the Louvre has the largest collection of Da Vincis in the world.
 Da Vinci loved to experiment.
 He was an auto-didact interested in everything—not just human anatomy but geology, geography, physics, engineering and even aeronautics.
 All of those interests make their way into his painting.
 The Grande Galerie showcases several of his early works on the way to the Mona Lisa.
 You only have 30 seconds to look at the Mona Lisa, so spend time as you need here to really appreciate why Da Vinci was so innovative

 The Virgin of the Rocks is one of his earlier works.
 The large work (almost 6 feet high, so you can’t miss it) shows the Virgin (another name for Mary/Madonna) with Christ and John the Baptist with real bodies in a real space, a rocky grotto with a waterfall.
 By the late 1400’s, oil paints were introduced from Northern Europe, and you can see how effectively the artist used this new medium.